 Dr. Jain has served as ProKidney’s Chief Operating Officer since March 2016.
 Dr. Jain brings over 36 years of experience in the development of tissue-engineered and cell therapy products.
 Previously, Dr. Jain held management roles of increasing responsibility at Johnson & Johnson (NYSE: JNJ) and Merck (NYSE: MRK) and was involved in the development of four marketed products including Johnson & Johnson’s erythropoietin-based drug Eprex (epoetin alfa).
 Dr. Jain has served as Chairman of the American Society for Testing and Materials Task Group on Preservation of Cells and Tissue Engineered Medical Product’s with Cells and has served as Chairman of the USP Tissue and Tissue-based Products Ad hoc Advisory Panel and was member of the USP Biologics and Biotechnology Cell, Gene and Tissue Therapy Expert Committee.
 Dr. Jain received his B. Tech and M. Tech in Chemical Engineering and his Ph.D. in Biochemical Engineering from the Indian Institute of Technology in Delhi, India.

-Ms. Johns has served as ProKidney’s Senior Vice President of Clinical Operations since January 2022.
-Prior to that, Ms. Johns served as Vice President of Clinical Operations from March 2019 to January 2022, where she managed multiple cell therapy programs for ProKidney.
+Ms. Johns has served as ProKidney’s Senior Vice President, Head of Global Clinical Operations since December 2022.
+Prior to that, Ms. Johns served SVP, Clinical Operations and as Vice President of Clinical Operations from March 2019, where she managed multiple cell therapy programs for ProKidney.
 She has extensive knowledge in the neurological and regenerative medicine therapeutic areas, having managed over 20 clinical trials from Phase 1 through Phase 4.
 From March 2016 to March 2019, Ms. Johns established and operated Johns Clinical Consulting as its President to provide clinical operation consulting services to ProKidney, its sole client.
 Ms. Johns was responsible for overseeing the clinical development of and the regulatory requirements for the REACT program of ProKidney when working at Johns Clinical Consulting.
 From June 2010 to March 2016, Ms. Johns worked on multiple cellular therapy programs at ProKidney and Tengion, a regenerative medicine company, and site levels, including, PMG Research, Inc., Advance Neurology and Southeast Area Health Education Center, prior to joining ProKidney.
 Ms. Johns received her B.S. in clinical research from the University of North Carolina at Wilmington and her Master’s of Science in Health Science degree in Clinical Operations and Healthcare Management from George Washington University.

 Tim has over 30 years of experience in the biological and pharmaceutical manufacturing industry with over 25 years working in the biologics arena in both commercial and clinical operations.
 Additionally, Tim has more than 20 years in contract manufacturing.
 His primary focus has been in aseptic parenteral manufacturing.